 Apart from the physicality of gardening, there is an added bonus that if we are able to grow a few vegetables we are also benefitting our health by avoiding the ever-present chemicals that are used in the soil or sprayed on the produce (and even added with the packaging process – see my article on the interview with Joanna Blythman, author of Swallow This: Serving Up the Food Industry’s Darkest Secrets).

 An essential piece of kit for the garden has been our Vitapod propagator.
 Unfortunately its power socket was damaged and so we have just received a replacement for it.
 The previous model had a power socket that could not be detached from the main body of the propagator and the company has rectified this design fault and replaced the damaged power socket for a small fee.
-The Vitapod was an invaluable purchase (a birthday present from R) and I cannot recommend it highly enough.
+The Vitapod was an invaluable purchase and I cannot recommend it highly enough.
 We start many of our seedlings off in there before transferring to the greenhouse.

 We used to have two large polytunnels (cheap ones – not the amazingly sturdy professional polytunnels that I covet) and after particularly windy days these were often found strewn across the surrounding area – accompanied by upturned pots of tomatoes and basil – despite anchoring them down with enormous stones and planks of wood.
 In the end we had to get rid of them as the wind had bent the metal structure so much that we could not put them back together.
 I think that until we can get a robust model we will stick to the greenhouses.